-As well as having some choice of modules, you will now be introduced to some of the more advanced areas of mathematics, such as complex analysis, allowing you to develop your particular strengths and interests in the third year.
+As well as having some choice of modules, you will now be introduced to some of the more advanced areas of mathematics, allowing you to develop your particular strengths and interests in the third year.
 You will make the choice whether to take the BSc or MSci at the end of this year.

 You will now be able to specialise in one area of mathematics or cover several different areas.
-The range of modules to choose from is very wide - from the highly abstract, such as logic, to the highly applicable, such as financial mathematics.
-MSci students take at least one module involving project work, and if you’re interested in pursuing a career teaching there is an option to work in a local school.
+The range of modules to choose from is very wide.
+MSci students take at least one module involving project work.

 You can now reach the cutting-edge of mathematics, choosing dedicated fourth-year modules that reflect staff research interests.
 Classes are often small and highly interactive.
 Perhaps the most exciting aspect of the MSci is the project, worth one third of your final-year mark.
 Here you will work individually, guided by a supervisor, on a project of your choice, allowing you to experience the challenge and pleasure of mathematical research.
 The process of working independently on a major project, writing a substantial report and presenting your work to others develops skills highly valued by employers.